MaximeNP6/CookBook/cookbook/java/README.md

 This code can create a new value list or update an existing.
 To use this code you must import the Java JSON library.

+createCategory
+--

+This code create or update a category for a campaign.
+To use this code you must import the Java JSON library.

 JSON librairy
 --